By Dimitri Antoniou and Maggie Giust

 Our curriculum was built through employer interviews, practitioner interviews, market research, and company partnerships.
-But we’re based in San Antonio!
+But we’re based in Texas!
 A bootcamp in New York might follow the same process and end up with a different syllabus.
 Keep in mind, whatever your learning path, that there will be gaps in your learning.
 The most important thing is to recognize those gaps.

 Myth #5: If I want to be a data scientist, I just need to learn Python or R.

 This one is common and dangerous!
 Just like statistics, programming languages like Python and R are tools.
 They’re just pieces of a larger puzzle!
 Knowing Python without understanding the data science pipeline is like knowing how to build a floor without having a floor plan.
 Of course, these are valuable technical skills that give you a leg up, but they’re second in importance to asking the right questions, knowing what tools to use when, and communicating your findings.